Genshiken: Anime

 The manga was brought to television by the production company Genco through animation studio Palm in 2004 as a 12-episode anime and in 2006 and 2007 as 3-episode OVA, adapting the first five volumes of the manga.
 The TV series was licensed for North American release by Media Blasters.

 The anime adaptation is very faithful to the original work, with few revisions being made, with the exception that many references to specific anime, manga, and video games are changed or removed.
 The previously fictional Kujibiki Unbalance manga series was also turned into an anime series to match the medium, with three complete episodes being created for sampling in the anime version of Genshiken.
 The three Kujibiki Unbalance episodes are provided as bonus OVAs with the purchase of the Genshiken DVDs.

 It was originally announced by Media Factory at Comiket 69 that the second TV series of Genshiken would premiere in October 2006.
 However, Media Factory clarified their statement in May 2006, saying that the series airing in the fall would be a full-fledged Kujibiki Unbalance series, rather than a Genshiken sequel.
 Nevertheless, the DVD releases of the new Kujibiki Unbalance series each included an OVA episode of Genshiken, for a total of three new episodes.
 The first new episode was released with Kujibiki Unbalance DVD Box 1 on December 22, 2006, with the two subsequent installments following on February 23 and April 25, 2007, respectively.

 On April 23, 2007, it was announced on the Genshiken homepage that a second anime television series would be produced, including the character Ogiue, who had been introduced in the OVA episodes.
 The first episode of the second series aired on October 11, 2007 on Japanese TV.
 A radio webcast ran simultaneously with the terrestrial broadcast.
 The final episode of the series aired on December 27, 2007; however, it did not conclude the story.

 The TV version of Genshiken 2 aired with minor censorship.
-Oddly though, the censorship was that of a highly erotic kiss that involved no nudity.
+The censorship was that of a highly erotic kiss that involved no nudity.
 Additional nudity like breast nipples and strong cleavage was also censored.
 The DVD version shows everything uncensored.

 In the March issue of Monthly Afternoon it was announced that a new anime had been authorized for Genshiken: Second Season.
 The new anime sequel is directed by Tsutomu Mizushima at Production I.G, with Michiko Yokote handling the series composition.
 The series premiered on July 7, 2013 and includes the opening song "Genshi, Joshi wa, Taiyo Datta" by Sumire Uesaka and the band Kabuki Rocks.
 At Anime Expo 2013, NIS America announced their acquisition of Genshiken: Second Season, licensed under the title Genshiken: Second Generation, for release in North America.

 A Genshiken: Second Generation OAD (Original Animation DVD) was bundled with the limited edition of the 15th volume of the Genshiken manga, released in Dec 20, 2013.
 The story is set between the events of the Genshiken 2 and Genshiken: Second Generation series.